Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 1. Log on to the developer website with your newly created user and select **Create an Instance**.
 1. Choose an instance type.
 You receive an email with your instance URL, and admin user and password.

 Deployment is usually pretty quick, around five minutes.
-But, while you wait let's go to the next step and configure Snowflake!
+But, while you wait, let's go to the next step and configure Snowflake!
 ## Create and set up the Snowflake Account

 ### Create the Snowflake Account